ropensci/roweb3/content/blog/2024-12-01-forks-upstream-relationship/index.md

 ### Simplifying syncs and reducing git conflicts {#simplifying-syncs}

-Going back to the example of organizations forking the Carpentries workbench, Hugo has [forked for the workbench](https://github.com/epiverse-trace/varnish/pull/7) to customize [Epiverse-TRACE lessons with their own branding](https://epiverse-trace.github.io/tutorials).
+Going back to the example of organizations forking the Carpentries workbench, Hugo has [forked the workbench](https://github.com/epiverse-trace/varnish/pull/7) to customize [Epiverse-TRACE lessons with their own branding](https://epiverse-trace.github.io/tutorials).
 Indeed, the Carpentries workbench provides a fully free and open-source learning management system, which has accessibility features and pedagogical best practices built-in.
 It makes sense for external organizations, beyond the Carpentries themselves, to use the workbench as the infrastructure to build and host their training materials.